verlok/verlok.github.io/_posts/2021-10-27-lazyload-swiper-images-instances.md

 </div>
 ```

-Here's the JavaScript code that makes the magic.
+Here goes the JavaScript code that makes the magic.

 ```js
 const swiperOptions = {